akalmykov/wp-content-copy-protection/readme.txt

 This is a plugin with teeth - and an absolute must for any business owner, blogger and WordPress site owner who is serious about protecting his online content!
 Simple, effective, lightweight and non resource-intensive!
 This is by far the most affective content copy protection plugin you will come across, for WordPress.

-**Basic Features**

-* Disables right click context menu on all text and images
-* Disables text selection and mouse/keyboard/browser copy functions
-* Common copy methods disabled from onscreen keyboard and shortcut context key
-* Disables text and image drag/drop/saving function on PC and mobile devices
-* Secures your uploads directory from public access (adds a blank index file)
-* Disables right click and save function on default video and audio embeds
-* Javascript validation (displays error message when Javascript is disabled)
-* Javascript validation optimized with redirect feature to disorient offender
-* Disables keyboard copy hotkeys (CTRL A, C, X, U, P and S) - Windows OS only
-* Disables f shortcut key for accessing developer tools to view source code
-* Uses compressed Javascript (increases load speed and reduces http requests)
-* The image link URL is automatically removed and defaulted to the 'none' setting (basic image protection)
-* No obtrusive popups or alert messages as they may defame your site (drecreases bounce rate)
-* This is a non resource-intensive plugin that works silently in the background
-* No configuration, customization or coding needed.
+= Basic Features =

+	√ Disables right click context menu on all text and images √ Disables text selection and mouse/keyboard/browser copy functions √ Common copy methods disabled from onscreen keyboard and shortcut context key √ Disables text and image drag/drop/saving function on PC and mobile devices √ Secures your uploads directory (and sub-directories) from public access (adds blank index files) √ Disables right click and save function on default video and audio embeds √ Javascript validation (displays error message when Javascript is disabled) √ Javascript validation optimized with redirect feature to disorient offender √ Disables keyboard copy hotkeys (CTRL A, C, X, U, P and S) - Windows OS only √ Disables f shortcut key for accessing developer tools to view source code √ Uses compressed Javascript (increases load speed and reduces http requests) √ The image link URL is automatically removed and defaulted to the 'none' setting (basic image protection) √ No obtrusive popups or alert messages as they may defame your site (drecreases bounce rate) √ This is a non resource-intensive plugin that works silently in the background √ No configuration, customization or coding needed.
 Simply plug in and leave

-**Our Pro Features (Windows, Mac OS X and Linux Compatible)**
+= Pro Features (Compatible with gallery plugins (such as NextGEN and NextCellent) and Woocommerce) =

 [See our Pro Edition in action](http://yooplugins.com/downloads/wp-content-copy-protection-pro/)

-* Everything in the basic version plus
+	√ Everything in the basic version plus
-* Admin can exclude specific pages/posts/full categories from being protected
-* Admin can disable protection for administrators and registered/logged in users
-* Super aggressive image protection (near impossible for users to steal your images from PC and mobile devices)
-* Super image protection is extended beyond just the context menu (uses advanced masking technology)
-* Inherently disables context menu (right click) and save functions on HTML5 video and audio embeds (mobile friendly)
-* Removes feeds (rdf, rss, rss2, atom, rss2_comments and atom_comments) from content scrapers and autoblogs
-* Secures your uploads directory as well as uploads subdirectories from public access (adds blank index files)
-* Copy function is impossible from the browser menu (even when using the 'select all' function in browser)
-* Prt Sc (Print Screen) deterrent agent added (Preventative measure in image theft using print screen)
-* Javascript validation upgraded and now includes an added idle redirect feature and user instructions
-* Optimized CSS text and image protection for mobile devices and smartphones
-* Source code view is disabled from F12, Ctrl+shift+i and other shortcuts
-* Pro edition has extended keyboard copy protection commands
+	√ Admin can exclude specific pages/posts/full categories from being protected √ Admin can disable protection for administrators and registered/logged in users √ Super aggressive image protection (near impossible for users to steal your images) √ Super aggressive image protection works on PC and mobile devices √ Disables context menu and save functions on HTML5 video/audio embeds (mobile friendly) √ Compatible with gallery plugins (such as NextGEN and NextCellent) - uncompromised image protection √ Removes feeds (rdf, rss, rss2, atom, rss2_comments and atom_comments) from content scrapers and autoblogs √ Copy function is impossible from the browser menu (even when using the 'select all' function in browser) √ Prt Sc (Print Screen) deterrent agent added (Preventative measure in image theft using print screen key) √ Optimized and extended CSS text and image protection for mobile devices and smartphones √ Source code view is disabled from F12, Ctrl+shift+i and other shortcuts √ Works (tested) in IE9, IE10, Firefox, Google Chrome, Opera and Safari √ Pro version includes extended keyboard copy protection commands √ Compatible with all major theme frameworks and browsers √ Fully Ccompatible with WooCommerce platform
-* Keyboard copy commands is Windows, Linux and Mac OS X compatible
+	√ This is a lightweight, non resource-intensive plugin √ Windows, Linux and Mac OS X compatible
-* Works (tested) in IE9, IE10, Firefox, Google Chrome, Opera and Safari
-* Fully compatible with all major theme frameworks and browsers
-* This is a lightweight, non resource-intensive plugin
-* Quality Support | Dedicated Devs
+	√ Quality Support | Dedicated Devs

-* more awesome features are currently being added
+	√ more awesome features are currently being added

 == This Plugin will NOT ==